giordanofalves/gio_pay/README.md

 It was a great challenge to work with, I'll describe how I work during this process

-1. Generated a new rails project with a newsest version;
+1. Generated a new rails project with a newest version;
 2. Start to create the Merchant and Order structure, also setup a basic rspec build to test;
 3. Import Merchant and Orders
   3.1.
 Work in the rake task import of the initial Merchant and Orders, the trickiest part here was how to handle this number of orders that I've on csv file;